renerocksai/dockercr/README.md

 we pull.
 But, who knows, if we host the registry on a 3rd machine - we probably want to keep it the `-L` way.

-## Setting up an SSH-secured Docker Container Registry in the Cloud
+## Setting up an SSH-secured Docker Container Registry on a dedicated host

 #### Auto-establishing SSH tunnel to registry before pushing / pulling

-Imagine we host the registry on a third machine called `REGHOST` with IP 88.88.88.88.
+Imagine we host the registry on a third machine called `REGHOST` with IP `88.88.88.88`.
 Now, both our client when pushing and the PROD machine when pulling need to establish an SSH-connection with port forwarding to the REGHOST.

 ##### On the REGHOST